LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA Tutorial
 **********************

-This RAJA tutorial introduces most RAJA concepts and capabilities via a sequence of examples.
+This RAJA tutorial introduces RAJA concepts and capabilities via a sequence of examples of increasing complexity.
 Complete working codes for the examples are located in the ``RAJA``examples`` directory.

 To understand the discussion and code examples, a working knowledge of C++ templates and lambda expression is required.
-Here, we provide a bit of background discussion of basic aspects of C++ lambda expressions, which are essential to using RAJA easily.
+So, before we begin, we provide a bit of background discussion of basic aspects of C++ lambda expressions, which are essential to using RAJA successfully.

-To understand the CUDA examples, It is also important to know the difference between CPU (host) and GPU (device) memory allocations and how transfers between those memory spaces work.
+To understand the GPU examples (e.g., CUDA), It is also important to know the difference between CPU (host) and GPU (device) memory allocations and how transfers between those memory spaces work.
 For a detailed discussion, see `Device Memory <http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#device-memory>`_.

 RAJA does not provide a memory model by design.
 Thus, users are responsible for